Accountable Executives' SMS Nightmare

 When asked to train an alternate, these employees are resentful and provide the most superficial training.
-These type of employees may inwardly cheer when other employees fail, as their failure makes them look either better to upper management, or at a minimum, it pulls the spotlight from their area of operations.
+These types of employees may inwardly cheer when other employees fail, as their failure makes them look either better to upper management or at a minimum, it pulls the spotlight from their area of operations.

 This is an example of a sick safety culture, where: